lappis-unb/rasa-ptbr-boilerplate/README.md

       - what's up bot
       - good morning
     answer:
-      - Hello there $user, how are you?
+      - - Hello there $user, how are you?
         - Glad to be here...
+      - Hey there, nice to see you!
     event: respond
-    type: block
 ```

 What this syntax means: